microbiome/mia/README.md

-# Mia
+# mia - Microbiome analysis

-This project is aimed to provide functions and workflows guidelines for analyses of microbiome data.
+This project is aimed to provide functions and workflows examples for analyses of microbiome data.

 Currently this includes: